OpenTreeOfLife/reference-taxonomy/registry/README.md

 See the (sparse) code comments for some information on how the resolution and registration operations work.

-Extracting subtrees of a synthetic tree: (first get the compressed Newick file from files.opentreeoflife.org, then uncompress putting the result in e.g. 'draftversion3.tre' or 'draftversion4.tre')
+Extracting subtrees of a synthetic tree: First get the compressed Newick file from files.opentreeoflife.org, and uncompress putting the result in e.g. 'draftversion3.tre' or 'draftversion4.tre'.
+There are rules in the Makefile for doing this.
+Then

     java -Xmx14G org.python.util.jython
     from org.opentreeoflife.taxa import Taxonomy
     synth3 = Taxonomy.getNewick('draftversion3.tre', 'synth')
     synth3.select('Chloroplastida').dump('plants-synth3/')

+Or see rules in the Makefile that accomplish the same thing.

-Extracting subtrees of OTT: (first get the compressed tarball from files.opentreeoflife.org, then unpack to directory ott28/ (or ott29, etc.)
+Extracting subtrees of OTT:  First get the compressed tarball from files.opentreeoflife.org, then unpack to directory ott2.8/ (or ott2.9, etc.  Then

     java -Xmx14G org.python.util.jython
     from org.opentreeoflife.taxa import Taxonomy
-    ott28 = Taxonomy.getTaxonomy('ott28/', 'ott')
+    ott28 = Taxonomy.getTaxonomy('ott2.8/', 'ott')
     ott28.select('Chloroplastida').dump('plants-ott28/')

-### Implementation note

-Currently topological constraints consist of at most two samples and at most one exclusion.
-The number of samples can be increased easily;
-increasing the number of exclusions will require additional coding.